 • Next, enter the correct input and output devices.
 If they are set to their defaults and you have sound issues with the app, it’s better to set them manually.

-Once you’ve made the changes, try using the app again and see if everything is working properly.
+Run Discord again and check if everything is working properly.
 If you are still experiencing the same problem, move on to the next fix.

 Fix 3: Check your connections

-If you are using a USB connector for your audio devices, double-check that they are plugged into the CPU and not the keyboard.
+• If you are using a USB connector for your audio devices, double-check that they are plugged into the correct USB port and not the keyboard one.

 This seems to be a common mistake that will definitely interfere with your audio experience.